Sales Hiring 1 Comment

 Practice, practice, practice!

-- People are persuaded by their own words – Practice and prepare to listen to the words that the interviewer uses to align with them the conversation.
+- People are persuaded by their own words.
+Practice and prepare to listen to the words the interviewer uses to align with them in the conversation.

 Mindset is key to successful interviewing.
 Click below to learn how to stay in the “House of Glad” by watching Mindset videos Part One and Three.

 The Evolution of Interviewing for a Sales Position:

 One sales professional recently asked me for tips on doing a Skype interview successfully.